ndabAP/vue-sails-example/README.md

 Router for the frontend.

 ## To do
-Cookies, password protection, tests, multilingualism, mobile version
+Password en-/decryption, tests, multilingualism, mobile version